Ada-Developers-Academy/independent-ai-topics/02-prompting-101/verifying-information-from-chatGPT.md

 ### Looking for SMART resources

 When doing our own searching, we also need to be asking ourselves if the sources we’re using to verify information are trustworthy.
 Anyone can publish anything on the internet, but there are frameworks we can use to ask ourselves questions about a website or source to help us investigate if it may be worthwhile.
-Once such framework is the SMART Check:
+One such framework is the SMART Check:

 | Abbreviation | Meaning | Questions to ask |
 | ------------ | ------- | ---------------- |